D8-X/d8x-trader-backend/packages/pnl/Readme.md

 Note that running the helper script is idempotent, and won't add same entry twice.

-If you don't want to or can't use cron, alternatively you can set up any other tool (for example supervisor) to run the price fetcher script.
+If you don't want to or can't use cron, you may alternatively set up any other tool (for example supervisor) to run the price fetcher script.
 We recommend to schedule it to run on a daily basis.
 Make sure you provide correct `SDK_CONFIG_NAME` and `DATABASE_URL` environment variables when running price